A Mother’s Day Story

 |Loirlyn at a friend's wedding|

-If you haven’t read my memoir, Children of Dreams, it is reduce to 99 cents through the weekend on Amazon Kindle, Barnes and Noble Nook, and Kobo.
-If you have not subscribed to my email list, by signing up today at LorilynRoberts.com, you can receive Children of Dreams for free as an eBook in multiple formats.
+If you haven’t read my memoir, Children of Dreams, it is FREE through the weekend on Amazon Kindle.
+If you have not subscribed to my email list, sign up today at LorilynRoberts.com, where you can also receive Children of Dreams for free as an eBook in multiple formats.

 |Family trip to Nevada|

 Children of Dreams is also now available as an audiobook on iTunes and Audible for those who like audiobooks.